by Paul G. Hiebert

 The Christmas pageant was over . . . or so I thought.

 The angels, dressed in pure white, had announced Christ's birth to Mary and Joseph.
 Their faces were brown and their message was in Telugu, for we were in South India.
 Half drunk, the shepherds had staggered on stage, half drunk, herding the smaller children on all fours like sheep.
-Not quite what I was reared to expect, but something I could explain in terms of cultural differences because unlike Palestinian shepherds who were known for their sobriety and piety, Indian shepherds are known for their drink and dance.
+Not quite what I was raised to expect, but something I could explain in terms of cultural differences because, unlike Palestinian shepherds who were known for their sobriety and piety, Indian shepherds are known for their drink and dance.
 But the message was not lost, for at the sight of the angels, the shepherds fell to the ground, frightened sober.

 The Wise Men and Herod had appeared on stage in regal splendor.
 South Indians are masters at drama which they use extensively for religious communication in the village.
 A preacher may attract a few dozen listeners for an hour, but the vivid enactment of a story always attracts large crowds late into the night.